kevinslawinski/steady-mind/CONTRIBUTING.md

 4. **Clear Purpose**: Explain what each resource provides
 5. **Prominent Display**: Crisis help should always be easy to find

-## ❓ Questions or Concerns?

-If you have questions about:
+## 📝 Development Notes

+When working on this project, always consider:

 - Mental health content appropriateness
 - Accessibility requirements
-- Technical implementation
+- Technical implementation best practices
-- Design decisions
+- Design decisions that prioritize user wellbeing

-Please open an issue for discussion before implementing.

-## 🙏 Thank You

-Your contributions help create a safer, more supportive tool for people who need it.
-Thank you for taking the time to contribute thoughtfully and compassionately.

 ---

-Remember: We're building a tool to support people during difficult moments.
+Remember: This tool supports people during difficult moments.
 Every decision should prioritize their wellbeing, privacy, and ease of use.